The Vaccinated Travel Lane will also open to more cities in Malaysia, Indonesia and India.

 What’s the Vaccinated Travel Lane?

 The VTL policy allows fully vaccinated individuals to travel to Singapore without serving a stay-home notice (SHN).
-As of writing, Singapore is open to a total of 13 countries under the scheme, including Germany, South Korea, Francy, Italy, the United Kingdom and the United States.
+As of writing, Singapore is now open to a total of 30 countries under the scheme, including Hong Kong, Qatar, Saudi Arabia, the United Arab Emirates, Israel, the Philippines, Sydney, Germany, and South Korea.
+Two-way quarantine-free sea travel has also resumed between Singapore and Indonesia, with ferries to Bintan and Batam under VTL (Sea).

-The new countries that have been added to the list are Switzerland and Australia, allowing you to depart from both countries and enter Singapore without serving quarantine.
-Additionally, the VTL scheme will extend to Malaysia, Finland and Sweden from 29 November.
+The new countries that have been added to the list are Greece and Vietnam, allowing you to depart from these countries and enter Singapore without serving quarantine from 16 March.
+Existing VTLs will also be extended to Penang in Malaysia, Denpasar in Bali, and all Indian cities in the weeks ahead.

-Plus, Covid-19 PCR testing will be reduced to two instead of the current four.
-Vaccinated travellers have to take a pre-departure test within 48 hours of their scheduled departure for Singapore and another test upon arriving.
+Vaccinated travellers will still have to take a pre-departure Covid-19 PCR test within 48 hours of their scheduled departure for Singapore and another test upon arriving.
+However, unsupervised self-administered ARTs will no longer be required on days two to seven of arrival in Singapore.

 What are the current VTL flights?

-The airlines that offer VTL flights are Singapore Airlines (SIA), Scoot and national carriers from the aforementioned countries like Air France and KLM Royal Dutch Airlines.
+Singapore Airlines (SIA) and other airlines like Scoot and national carriers from the aforementioned countries operating VTL flights offer tickets to Singapore.
 All passengers on board must be fully vaccinated.

 How to apply for a Vaccinated Travel Pass

-Before you embark on your VTL flight, you have to apply for a Vaccinated Travel Pass (VTP) between 7 and 30 days before your intended date of entry into Singapore.
-However, returning Singapore citizens and permanent residents who are fully vaccinated don’t have to apply for the VTP.
+Before you embark on your VTL (flight or sea), you have to apply for a Vaccinated Travel Pass (VTP) between 7 and 30 days before your intended date of entry into Singapore.
+However, returning Singapore citizens, permanent residents and long-term pass holders (excluding work permit holders) who are fully vaccinated are no longer required to apply for a Vaccinated Travel Pass (VTP).
 In other words, you’ll automatically qualify under the VTL.
-This also extends to unvaccinated children who are 12 and below, starting from October 19.
+This also extends to unvaccinated children who are 12 and below.
 Yay to family vacations!

 More easing of border restrictions

-The government has classified countries and regions into four different categories.
-Each category has its own border restrictions.
-The traveller’s 14-day travel history will be used to determine which category they fall into.
+While the government previously classified countries and regions into four different categories, this has now been reduced to two.
+Each category has its own border restrictions, and the traveller’s 14-day travel history will be used to determine which category they fall into.

 Category I allows travellers to enter Singapore without having to serve SHN.
-But, they’ll have to take an on-arrival Covid-19 PCR test.
-Countries and regions in this group include China, Taiwan, Hong Kong and Macao.
+But, they’ll have to take a professionally supervised ART at a quick test centre or combined test centre within 24 hours of arrival.
+Countries and regions in this group include Hong Kong, Macao, Mainland China and Taiwan.

 Do check the SafeTravel portal for the latest updates.